In this lesson, you'll re-create the map you explored in the previous lesson. You'll start a new map and add the layers you need.

 - On the ribbon, click the Add button and choose Search for Layers.

-- If necessary, click the arrow next to In and choose ArcGIS Online.
+- If necessary, click the drop-down arrow at the top of the pane and choose ArcGIS Online.

-- In the Find box, type Hawaii.
-To limit the search results to layers owned by the Learn ArcGIS administrator account, add owner:Learn_ArcGIS to the Find box and click Go.
+- In the search box, type Hawaii.
+To limit the search results to layers owned by the Learn ArcGIS administrator account, add owner:Learn_ArcGIS and press Enter.

 The search results are narrowed to a more relevant list.